galaxyproject/planemo/docs/installation.rst

 pip_
 ============

-For a more traditional Python installation of Planemo set up a virtualenv for ``planemo`` (this example creates a new one in ``.venv``) and then install with ``pip``.
+For a traditional Python installation of Planemo, first set up a virtualenv for ``planemo`` (this example creates a new one in ``.venv``) and then install with ``pip``.
 Planemo requires pip 7.0 or newer.